An exotic calculus of Berezin-Toeplitz operators: Composition of Toeplitz operators with symbols in Sδ(m)

 \end{rem}

-The proof follows the method of complex stationary phase, developed by Melin and Sj\"{o}strand in \citep{Melin}, and presented in \citep{Treves} by Treves.
-The difficulty is that the amplitude is no longer bounded in $N$, but lives in $S_\delta (m)$ and so the almost analytic extensions are slightly weaker than in \citep{Treves}.
+The proof follows the method of complex stationary phase, developed by Melin and Sj\"{o}strand in \cite{Melin}, and presented in \cite{Treves} by Tr\`eves.
+The difficulty is that the amplitude is no longer bounded in $N$, but lives in $S_\delta (m)$ and so any almost analytic extension is slightly weaker than in \cite{Treves}.
 Careful analysis is required to ensure the stationary phase still provides appropriate remainders.

+To avoid reproving the method of complex stationary phase, we use the same notation for variables in \cite{Treves}.
+Unfortunately, there is no ideal uniform choice of variables.
+We will have the same variable used for different objects in separate parts of the proof.
+We begin with $(x,y)$ to denote the argument of the Schwartz kernel.
+For each $(x,y)$, we get an integral over $w\in \C^d$.
+We rewrite $w$ in real coordinates, $p$, and replace $(x,y)$ by $t$, to use the same notation as in \cite[Chapter 10]{Treves}.
+After going through complex stationary phase, we replace $t$ by $(x,y)$.
+This notational choice is summarized in the following table for the reader's convenience.

-\begin{proof}\ \\ \textbf{Step 1: Rewrite $\bm{T_{N,f}(x,y)}$ locally in real coordinates}
+\begin{proof} \textbf{Step 1: Rewrite $\bm{T_{N,f}(x,y)}$ locally in real coordinates}